 Laura Wilson (b.
 Belfast, Northern Ireland, lives & works in London) is interested in how history is carried and evolved through everyday materials, trades and craftsmanship.
 She works with specialists to develop sculptural and performative works that amplify the relationship between materiality, memory and tacit knowledge.

-Her project Trained on Veda, a malted loaf and evolving artwork was initiated during her residency at Delfina Foundation in 2016 is currently being developed in partnership with TACO, Grand Union, Site Gallery and MIMA, supported by Arts Council England.
+Her project Trained on Veda, a malted loaf and evolving artwork was initiated during her residency at Delfina Foundation in 2016 is currently being developed in partnership with TACO!, Grand Union and Site Gallery supported by Arts Council England.